 These are not all the possible side effects of Siliq.
 Talk to your doctor about what to expect when taking Siliq.
 You also should call your doctor if you have any changes that concern you when taking Siliq.

 Siliq is not intended for use by individuals with Crohn’s disease, and individuals starting Siliq should be tested for tuberculosis (TB) prior to treatment.
 While on Siliq, it is advised that individuals refrain from receiving any live vaccines.1

 Siliq can increase the risk of developing infections, and people taking Siliq should seek medical care if they experience any signs of infection, including fever, sweats, chills, shortness of breath, muscle aches, cough, sore throat, stomach issues, frequent urination or pain while urinating, or warm or red, painful skin sores.1,2

 Siliq is available in a single-dose, prefilled syringe.
-Each dose contains 210 mg of brodalumab.
 Injections should be administered just under the skin (subcutaneously).
-The first three doses are given once a week, and subsequent doses are once every two weeks.1
+The first 3 doses are given once a week, and subsequent doses are once every 2 weeks.1